gravitational/teleport/rfd/0050-join-methods.md

 the client.

 ### Certificate Bot
-The Certificate Bot needs to get an initial certificate for the cluster which will be renawable.
+The Certificate Bot needs to get an initial renewable user certificate for the cluster.
 It will either provide a token or use the new EC2 or IAM methods to get the initial certificate.
-This is very similar to a node joining a cluster, except that the obtained certificate will be renewable.
+This is very similar to a node joining a cluster, except that the obtained certificate will be renewable user cert rather than a host cert.

-We can re-use the existing `/tokens/register` (on Auth) and `/webapi/host/credentials` (on Proxy) endpoints and extend the backend implementations to provide renewable certs if allowed by the corresponding token in the backend.
+We can re-use the existing `/tokens/register` (on Auth) and `/webapi/host/credentials` (on Proxy) endpoints and extend the backend implementations to provide renewable user certs if allowed by the corresponding token in the backend.
 This will also allow the client-side logic on the bot to reuse the `auth.Register` function which handles CA pins and supports joining through both Auth and Proxy.

-The existing `ProvisionTokenV2` type can be extended to allow renewable certs and to encode the allows `bot_user` and `bot_roles`.
+The existing `ProvisionTokenV2` type can be extended to allow renewable user certs and to encode the allows `bot_user` and `bot_roles`.